isomerpages/mlaw-corp/news/press-releases/_posts/2016-05-18-Committee-to-Recommend-Reforms-to-Enhance-Access-to-Justice.md

 ---
-layout: post
-title:  Committee to Recommend Reforms to Enhance Access to Justice
+title: 'Committee to Recommend Reforms to Enhance Access to Justice'
 permalink: /news/press-releases/committee-to-recommend-reforms-to-enhance-access-to-justice
-breadcrumb: Press Releases
+breadcrumb: 'Press Releases'
-collection_name: news

 ---

 18 May 2016 Posted in [Press releases](/news/press-releases)